-You are allowed to work while your claim is pending add long add you do not make over $1070 a month.
-That is the SGA level, or substantial gainful activity.
-If you make more than that, social security believes that you make too much to draw benefits.
+You are allowed to work while your claim is pending as long as you do not make over approximately $1000 a month ($1800 if you are blind).
+This is called the SGA level, or substantial gainful activity, and the exact amount changes each year.
+If you make more than SGA, social security believes that you make too much to draw benefits.

 Can my spouse work while I collect disability?

 If you are applying for SSD your spouse can work and make an unlimited income.
-If you are applying for SSI only, your spouse can not make over $1082.
-If your spouse still works but makes less than $1082, your SSI benefits may be lowered.
+If you are applying for SSI only, your spouse can not make over approximately $1000.
+If your spouse still works but makes less than $1000, your SSI benefits may be lowered.

 How old do I have to be to draw disability?